mosabami/aks-levelup/ServiceMesh/AzureServiceMesh/Assignments/100_undrstdng_istio_certs_authz_policies.md

 sleep-754d65bfd6-k8t5w     1/1     Running   0          13m
 ```

-We will now lable the `foo` namespace to be managed by Azure Service Mesh.
+We will now label the `foo` namespace to be managed by Azure Service Mesh.

-**_NOTE:_** Labeling the namespace uses a rev of the version of Istio to manage the particular namespace.
+**_NOTE:_** Labeling the namespace uses a rev meaning the revision and/or the version of Istio to manage the particular namespace.
 This is done to distinquish namespaces that are managed by different versions of Istio.
 This will be discussed in upcoming upgrade documentation for the addon.

 ```bash
 kubectl label namespace foo istio.io/rev=asm-1-17